All About Magnetization Direction

 What diametrically magnetized magnet sizes are available at K&J Magnetics?

-Our Magnet Summary page has a good listing of most of our available magnet sizes.
+Our Magnet Finder page has a good listing of most of our available magnet sizes.
 The lists are searchable and sortable, which is quite helpful.
 Type "DIA" (without the quotes) into the search box for the Discs/Cylinders or the Rings table.
 When you do this, the list will only show part numbers ending in "DIA" -- the diametrically magnetized magnets.

 UPDATE: Our Diametric Magnets section lists all the diametrically magnetized magnets we carry in stock.